overturetool/overturetool.github.io/download/examples/VDMSL/LUPSL/index.md

 functions

-MaxOfSet: set of int -> int
+MaxOfSet: set1 of int -> int
 MaxOfSet(s) ==
  let e in set s in
    if card s = 1 then